sfdaTudur/Neural-Approximation-of-Dynamical-System-Flows/harmonic_oscillators/FlowTransformer/README.md

 =
 \frac{1}{64}.
 ```

-Thus only approximately $1.56%$ of the volume of $B_R$ lies inside the training region $B_{R/2}$.

-Equivalently, approximately $98.44%$ of states sampled uniformly from $B_R$ lie outside the training region.
+Thus only approximately $1.56%$ of the volume of $B_R$ lies inside the training region $B_{R/2}$; approximately $98.44%$ of states sampled uniformly from $B_R$ lie outside the training region.

 After generating six output tokens, each predicted token is dequantized to the midpoint of its corresponding bin.
 The prediction is compared with the exact continuous flow using mean squared error:

 ```math
 \mathrm{MSE}